It’s an exciting time for digital nomads.

 - Only 30% of digital nomads report working over 40 hours per week.

 - The number of van lifers grew to 2.6 million in 2021, making up 17% of American digital nomads.

 Now let’s take a closer look at each of these digital nomad trends.

 Who are Digital Nomads?

 A digital nomad is a traveler who supports themselves online while “nomading” around the globe.

 Digital nomads come in all shapes and sizes, but they all have one thing in common:

 A passion for travel, adventure, and most importantly, freedom.

 According to data from MBO Partners, in 2019 there were 7.3 million Americans who identified as digital nomads.
-Between 2019 and 2020 (boosted by COVID-19), this figure rose by a staggering 49%.
-Today, there are over 10.9 million.
+Between 2019 and 2020 (boosted by COVID-19), this figure rose by a staggering 49% to 10.9 million.
 Then in 2021, the number of digital nomads continued surging up to 15.5 million.1

 A combination of increased flexibility, higher salary expectations, freedom, and the ability to work anywhere in the world.
 And the digital nomad growth won’t stop there.
 Pieter Levels, the founder of NomadList, predicts a billion digital nomads globally by 2035.2